CatHood0/flutter_quill_delta_easy_parser/README.md

 ## Attributes

-Finally, a `Paragraph` can also have a `blockAttributes` property.
+A `Paragraph` can also have a `blockAttributes` property.
 This property indicates what type of paragraph-level formatting has been applied.
 For instance, a header is a `Paragraph` that is formatted as a header.
 Similarly, a bullet point is a `Paragraph` that is formatted as a bullet point.
 An example of a `Paragraph` with formatting is shown below.

 ```dart